The Seven Knightly Virtues

 Essential elements of today’s code of chivalry

-There was no such thing as a “uniform” code of chivalry in the Middle Ages.
+Although we often refer to the “code of chivalry,” in truth, there was no such thing as a uniform code of knightly behavior and attitude in the Middle Ages.
+(And if you’ve read some version of a “true code of chivalry” on the Net or in a book somewhere, rest assured it was written sometime long after the Age of Chivalry was past.)
 Many people — from successful knights to contemplative philosophers — compiled lists of virtuous qualities, called the “knightly virtues,” which they felt defined chivalry.
 No two were exactly the same.

 There were, however, several common themes found in these lists of knightly virtues.
 By combining these, we have created what we consider to be the seven knightly virtues of the modern code of chivalry: